 This tendency to compare ourselves with a reference group has evolved over time.
-Economist Juliet Schor suggests that in the 1950s and 1960s, people usually compared themselves to individuals with similar incomes and backgrounds, but in recent decades, people have become "more likely to compare themselves with, or aspire to the lifestyle of, those far above them in the economic hierarchy."18 One reason for this might be the transformation in media representation, which has over time become increasingly depicted by upper-class lifestyles.
+Economist Juliet Schor suggests that in the 1950s and 1960s, people usually compared themselves to individuals with similar incomes and backgrounds, but in recent decades, people have become "more likely to compare themselves with, or aspire to the lifestyle of, those far above them in the economic hierarchy."25 One reason for this might be the transformation in media representation, which has over time become increasingly depicted by upper-class lifestyles.
 Schor's research indicates that the more television one watches, the more he or she is likely to spend, holding other variables, such as income, constant.

 Schor concludes that identifying with unrealistic aspirational groups leads many people to consume well above their means, acquiring large debts and suffering frustration, as they attempt to join those groups through their consumption patterns but fail to achieve the income to sustain them.
-Because people tend to evaluate themselves relative to reference and aspirational groups, increasing inequality may result in people feeling as if they are falling behind even when their incomes are actually increasing.
+Because people tend to evaluate themselves relative to reference and aspirational groups, increasing inequality means that many people feel they are falling behind even when their incomes are actually increasing.
 Schor goes on to note that:

 The problem is not just that more consumption doesn't yield more satisfaction, but that it always has a cost.
 The extra hours we have to work to earn the money cut into personal and family time.
-Whatever we consume has an ecological impact. . . .
-We find ourselves skimping on invisibles such as insurance, college funds, and retirement savings as the visible commodities somehow become indispensable. . . .
-We are impoverishing ourselves in pursuit of a consumption goal that is inherently unattainable.19
+Whatever we consume has an ecological impact. ...
+We find ourselves skimping on invisibles such as insurance, college funds, and retirement savings as the visible commodities somehow become indispensable. ...
+We are impoverishing ourselves in pursuit of a consumption goal that is inherently unattainable.
+26

 Modern technology means that nearly everyone has some exposure to the "lifestyles of the rich and famous" engaging in conspicuous consumption.
 The result is the creation of widespread feelings of relative deprivation, that is, the sense that one's own condition is inadequate because it is inferior to someone else's circumstances.
-Such feelings can diminish individual well-being and one's sense of self-respect and self-confidence.
-Relative deprivation is a condition that exists in all countries to some extent, but it is more extreme in countries where the gap between rich and poor is greatest.

-relative deprivation: the feeling of insufficiency that comes from comparing oneself with someone who has more
+Research has shown that feelings of relative deprivation can diminish individual well-being and one's sense of self-respect and self-confidence.27 Relative deprivation can exist anywhere, but it is more extreme in locations where the gap between rich and poor is greatest.28 relative deprivation: the feeling of insufficiency that comes from comparing oneself with someone who has more